Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 Remember, `curl` is your friend.
 And so is `man`. (try typing in `man curl` at the command line)

-Now, in your language of choice (not bash, use Java, Python or Js) write a function (get_pull_requests) with the input arguments:
+Now, in your language of choice (not bash, use Java, Python or Javascript) write a function (get_pull_requests) with the input arguments:

 - owner
 - repository name